yufree/daily/README.md

 # Daily R

-News/Blog aggregator website for R, you could use this website as a template to create you own public rss daily reader by add you rss collection in `R/list.txt` .
+News/Blog aggregator website for R and you could use this website as a template to create you own public rss daily reader by adding you own rss addresses collection in `R/list.txt` .

 # Features